CycleQ: An Efficient Basis for Cyclic Equational Reasoning: Introduction

 For example, consider a mutually inductive definition of two types comprising annotated syntax trees\footnote{A typical annotation is the line and column numbers marking their provenance in some source code, but here we use a single natural number for simplicity.} in Haskell:

-We can define two functions \( \mathtt{mapT} \) and \( \mathtt{mapE} \) that express the functoriality of these type constructors and conjecture that the relevant laws hold. \cref{fig:map-id-e-prf} shows the cyclic proof obtained by our system for the identity law for \( \mapE \).
-Here, and elsewhere, the cycle is denoted by labelling a node in the proof tree with a number --- here the root is labelled \( 0 \) --- and using the label elsewhere as a premise, and applications of the proof system rule for reducing an expression are suppressed.
-Equations are given using the symbol \( \doteq \) to emphasize that they are regarded as unordered (i.e.\ the left- and right-hand sides are interchangable).
+We can define two functions: \( \mathtt{mapT} \) and \( \mathtt{mapE} \), that express the functoriality of these type constructors and conjecture that the relevant laws hold. \cref{fig:map-id-e-prf} shows the cyclic proof obtained by our system for the identity law for \( \mapE \).
+Here, and elsewhere, the cycle is presented by labelling a node in the proof tree with a number, e.g. labelling the root \( 0 \), and using this label elsewhere as a premise without further justification.
+Equations are given using the symbol \( \doteq \) to emphasize that they are regarded as unordered (i.e.\ the left- and right-hand sides are interchangeable).
 See \cref{ex:Unsound preproof} and the following remark for a fuller description of this notation.

-Without a proper treatment of mutual induction, an inductive theorem prover would have to heuristically guess a strengthening of the inductive property, e.g.\ adding the conjunct \( \mapT\ \mathtt{id}\ t \doteq t \) to the original goal.
-In our cyclic system, however, the two cycles depicted using label 0 fall out naturally from equational reasoning, and the fact that each involves a decrease --- i.e.\ that the proof is globally correct --- is easily verified.
+Without a proper treatment of mutual induction, an inductive theorem prover would have to guess, heuristically, a strengthening of the inductive property, e.g.\ adding the conjunct \( \mapT\ \mathtt{id}\ t \doteq t \) to the original goal.
+In our cyclic system, however, the two cycles depicted using label 0 fall out naturally from equational reasoning, and the fact that each involves a decrease, i.e.\ that the proof is globally correct, is easily verified.

 A key consideration in the design of an automated cyclic proof system is how to control the formation of cycles in the proof.
 Technically, it is sound to form cycles whenever proof search discovers a node of the proof tree that is logically stronger than an ancestor and for which the newly formed cycle would satisfy the global correctness condition.
-Since, in general, we cannot expect that there is any syntactical relationship between the node and its ancestor, the formation of cycles is closely related to the use of cuts in the proof.
-Indeed \citet{tsukada2021software} have demonstrated that many techniques developed for efficient software model checking can be viewed as methods for introducing cuts into a cyclic proof so as to promote the formation of cycles.
+Since, in general, we cannot expect there to be any syntactical relationship between the node and its ancestor, the formation of cycles is closely related to the use of cuts in the proof.
+Indeed \citet{tsukada2021software} have demonstrated that many techniques developed for efficient software model checking can be viewed as the introduction of cuts into cyclic proofs to discharge proof obligations earlier.